jeremyfix/udp_video_streaming/README.md

 # Video streaming through UDP sockets

+This repository provides a simple python implementation of video streaming through UDP sockets with JPEG compression.

+# How to use it ?

 In order to test it, identify the interface on which the socket must be opened, say eth0, then run the server :

 - python server.py eth0